retr0nade/DSA-Algorithm-Visualizer/README.md

-# 🧠 DSA Playground – Sorting Algorithm Visualizer
+# 🧠 DSA Playground – Algorithm Visualizer

 An interactive and responsive web app to **visualize sorting algorithms** step-by-step, built using **React**, **Tailwind CSS**, and **localStorage** for session persistence.
 This tool helps users understand the inner workings of key sorting techniques with colorful animations, real-time pseudocode, and complexity breakdowns.